ronaldobutrus/VisualComputingRevison/source.md

 ### Question
 What is a matrix?
 ### Answer
-A rectangular array of numbers?
+A rectangular array of numbers.
 ### Question
 For matrices
 $